mparlaktuna/vision_practice/README.md

 I will be creating more complicated applications.

 ## How to build and run
 Tested under ubuntu 18.04.
-Requires docker, cmake, gcc, make.
+Requires docker to create and run the docker file.

 - `make create_docker` : creates the build and test environment
 - `make run` : to run the tests